 Fortunately, most local Forest Service ranger stations offer an excellent variety of maps detailing the surrounding areas.
 Best of all, most of these maps are waterproof and fold down to be easily tucked away into the outside pocket of your pack!

 It’s a no-brainer, right?
 Especially if you’re heading out for a multi-day backpacking trip you’re going to pack shelter.
 But it’s not always a given.
-I’ve forgotten a tent before and simply had to lay a sleeping bag and pad out under the stars.
-Now, if the weather’s nice this is actually preferable sometimes, but it’s not a lot of fun if it starts raining in the middle of the night.
+I’ve forgotten a tent and had to lay a sleeping bag and pad out under the stars.
+If the weather’s nice this is actually preferable sometimes, but it’s not a lot of fun if it starts raining in the middle of the night.

 Even when I’m out for a day hike, I typically carry my Kammok Hammock with me.
 Kammok’s Python Straps are so easily secured to any tree and the hammock itself is light enough that I rarely notice the extra weight in my pack even if I don’t wind up using it.

-Pro Tip*: I think a hammock is a great item to carry along for more than just the possibility of having to camp out unexpectedly.
-In the case one of your party is seriously injured and unable to walk out, a hammock can be very useful in beaming that person back to an area where they can receive more advanced medical care.
+Pro Tip*: I think a backpacking hammock is a great item to carry along for more than just the possibility of having to camp out unexpectedly.
+If one of your party is seriously injured and unable to walk out, a hammock can be very useful in beaming that person back to an area where they can receive more advanced medical care.

 We learned the buddy system from a young age.
 As we get older and more experienced, though, we feel more and more comfortable venturing out on our own.
 Personally, Nature can be very rejuvenating for me and I certainly spend my fair share of time in Nature by myself.

 But the best experiences in life are those that we are able to share with our most trusted and loved companions.
 If I have the option of hiking with a buddy or striking out on my own, I’m choosing a buddy 9.5 times out of 10!!

 Did I Forget Something on My Hiking Essentials Checklist?